fluree/docs.flur.ee/src/content/docs/transact/updating-data.md

 ## Updating Data

 ### Updating Data
-In order to update data, you can reference an existing subject by using its `_id` or, for any predicate marked as unique as a two-tuple, i.e. `["_user/username", "jdoe"]`.
+In order to update data, you can reference an existing subject by using its `_id` or, for any predicate marked as unique as a two-tuple, i.e. `["_user/username", "dsanchez"]`.
 Predicates that you wish to update should be included as key-value pairs.

 When referencing an existing subject,  `"_action": "update"` is inferred.
 Note: When updating and upserting, you can use [nested transactions](/docs/transact/adding-data#nested-transactions).